 "Great dancers are not great because of their technique, they are great because of their passion.” – Martha Graham

 Roland A Smith is an Indianapolis Indiana native who earned his bachelor's degree at Tennessee State University in Commercial Music and Performance.
 IDC was his first arts administration opportunity right out of college as the Assistant Director, Instructor, and Choreographer.
 He relocated to Chicago Illinois to pursue performance opportunities within professional dance companies and regional musical theatre.
-Before becoming a leader in arts administration, Smith performed with various organizations throughout Chicago such as Deeply Rooted Dance Theatre and Endure Productions.
 His musical theatre roots stem from opportunities in regional productions of Guys and Dolls, Anything Goes, DreamGirls, Porgy and Bess, and The Wiz just to name a few.
 While in Chicago, he shifted his focus to arts administration as he was offered a role as Visual and Performing Arts Director within Noble Network of Charter Schools.
 Since his return to Indianapolis in 2018, he assumed the role of the Director of Community Engagement for Keep Indianapolis Beautiful and Chief Program Officer for IDC.
 Smith has always gone by the motto, “Where Ever God Leads Me.”
-His journey has brought him full circle as he now the new Executive Director for IDC.
+His journey has brought him full circle as he now the new President & CEO for IDC.
 He is ecstatic to usher IDC into the chapter.
+Smiths main focus is equitable access to quality arts programming across Indianapolis and surrounding areas.
+He wants to ensure organizational sustainability through community engagement and strategic partnerships that drive our mission.
+Lastly, providing opportunities for youth to explore dance as resource for both higher education and career advancement.